apostrophecms/apostrophe/README.md

 `aposAreaIsEmpty` is also available.
 (Singletons are stored as areas but aposSingletonIsEmpty is correctly written to detect whether a widget of the proper type is present.)

-## Grouping Areas Into "Pages"
+## More About Grouping Areas Into "Pages"

 "What if I'm building a site with lots of pages?
 Each page might have two or three areas.
 Is there an efficient way to get them all at once?"

 Sure!
 Apostrophe provides a `getPage` method for this purpose.

 If you pass the slug `/about` to `getPage`, and areas exist with the following slugs: